RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - Might not need LCD screen, redundant with website.
 - Need to meet with machine shop to tell them we just need a box, or we just make it ourselves.

+# PCB work: March 26, 2024

+Objective: Submit the step down and control unit PCB.

+- Met with group to finish off the 1st PCB.
+- Soham had spent the last week working on the step down/control unit PCB.
+We hadn't finished the power supply PCB yet.
+- The PCB design wasn't passing the inspection before we could submit it due to not having a board layer outline.
+- I was trying to help my group by googling the issue and finding out how to fix it since none of us have PCB making experience.
+- Eventually we were able to find a website that explained the error and how to fix it.
+Soham then made the changes within 5 minutes, which consisted of going to the board layer and just indicating the outline of the PCB.
+- The PCB then passed inspection, and it was submitted to be manufactured for the 3rd round.
+- Images of the step down and control unit schematics are in the repo labeled "ECE 445 Step Down Schematic.png" and "ECE 445 Control Unit Schematic.png".

 # TA Meeting: March 27, 2024

 Objective of session: Go over our progress and ask Surya any questions.